ss303/VIR_WiDS_Team-Ganglia/README.md

 **Describe:**

-* The Kaggle competition and its connection to the Break Through Tech AI Program
+* WiDS Datathon 2025 is a competition that uses machine learning to predict sex and ADHD diagnoses based on brain activity and scio-demographic information.
+The sigificance of this competition is in the ability to better understand ADHD and neurological diseases.
-* The objective of the challenge
+* The objective of the competition is to predict whether patients have ADHD based on brain activity, this can help with diagnosing ADHD earlier and help with accuracy (avoid misdiagnoses).
-* The real-world significance of the problem and the potential impact of your work
+* The impact of this work is that it can lead to better treatment and more targeted treatment.
+It helps with understanding the different brain waves that are associated with ADHD based on gender.
+It can help avoid misdiagnoses and reduce the time and resources it takes to diagnose ADHD using ML/AI.

 ---